ChilliCream/hotchocolate-docs/docs/stitching.md

 }));
 ```

-Microsoft provides a great documentation for polly and a recomend you to check it out: [Use HttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests).
+Microsoft provides a great documentation for Polly and we recommend to check it out: [Use HttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests).

 ## Batching